chrissearle/www_smu/content/2021/10/08/guillemots-again.md

 These are seabirds who can only take off from water.
 They sometimes get confused and land on roads thinking that they are streams.

-So - we captured the bird and I took it to a local lake (Sognsvann).
+So - we captured the b+ird and I took it to a local lake (Sognsvann).

 This morning - we had *another* guillemot outside the house.